KenHV/kenhv.com/content/blog/smartphone-privacy-for-everyone.md

 ## Basic Functionality

-[Simple Mobile Tools](https://simplemobiletools.com/) is a set of open-source Android apps that can replace most of the pre-installed apps.
-Here's a full list of apps that they offer:
+Fossify ([Play Store](https://play.google.com/store/apps/dev?id=7297838378654322558)) ([F-Droid](https://search.f-droid.org/?q=fossify)) is a set of open-source Android apps that can replace most of the pre-installed apps.
+These apps include Calendar, Clock, Contacts, File Manager, Gallery, Music Player, Notes, Phone, SMS Messaging, Voice Recorder and more.

--   App Launcher
--   Calculator
--   Calendar
--   Camera
--   Clock
--   Contacts
--   Dialer
--   Draw (sketching app)
--   File Manager
--   Flashlight
--   Gallery
--   Music Player
--   Notes
--   SMS Messenger

 These apps don't require any additional permissions, they have customizable widgets, and theme options are linked across their apps.
-Switching to Simple apps will be a significant step in moving away from non-free software.
+Switching to Fossify apps will be a significant step in moving away from non-free software.

 On iOS, you are stuck with the default apps for almost all basic functionality.

+**Update:** Simple Mobile Tools was [sold to a scummy company](https://www.androidauthority.com/simple-mobile-tools-acquisition-3391041/), please switch to Fossify.

 ## Web Browser